rudeME/cpp_subject_design/README.md

 (pth)modify the namespace to back_end_data to avoid collision
 (pth)debugging the function that have something to do with sort
 (pth)new require to Test Engeneer, please query details in Tigs For Test Engeneer
+(pth)adding support of functions' string input
+(pth)new modify to imporve robustness, please query details in Development Log
 ## Development Log
 (pth)the code is encoded with UTF-8
 (pth)achieve function init and save